3lricko/activityRecognition/README.md

 ==================================================================
 Ricardo Gonzalez.

+#Credits for the Original Project:
 This Project is based on the work of this project:
 Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
 Smartlab - Non Linear Complex Systems Laboratory
 DITEN - Università degli Studi di Genova.